shockscript/spec/src/overview/as3-changes.md

 # What has changed from ActionScript 3

-The ShockScript language is a deep modification of ActionScript 3.
+The ShockScript language looks similiar to ActionScript 3.
 This section describes several details that changed on the language.

 ## String type